Tiana-Lewis/cprg-218-lab-2/recipes.md

 Instructions:
 1. Preheat grill to medium-high heat.
-2. Season chicken breasts with salt and pepper and drizzle with olive oil.
+2. Season chicken breasts and beef with salt and pepper and drizzle with olive oil.
-3. Grill chicken for 5-7 minutes per side or until cooked through.
+3. Grill chicken and beef for 5-7 minutes per side or until cooked through.
-4. Top each chicken breast with a slice of Swiss cheese and let melt.
+4. Top each chicken breast with a slice of Swiss cheese, piece of beef and let melt.
 5. Toast hamburger buns on the grill.
 6. Assemble sandwiches with chicken, lettuce, tomato, and mayonnaise.